drachlyznardh/git-historian/CHECKPOINT.md

  - I have code for vertical padding, which is inaccesible; must have it react to an option of some kind…

+## FOCUS: Vertical Padding

+The day I'll have to display full messages, the graph will have to be padded in order to span the number of lines required.
+That should be independent from the single line for the target.

+Let's have a separate method, since it'll have a different – simpler – behaviour.

 ## Done

 Here's the list of registered progress.